pawanit17/cassandra/README.md

 - What are commit logs and memtables.
 - How do you run Apache Cassandra on Docker?.
 - Why is Cassandra fast?.
+- How are nodes that are not in sync aligned?.
+What if majority of them are wrong?.
 - Consistency level & Replication Factors dependency
   - All
   - 1